-Playing and participating in sport is very important to keeping fit and healthy.
+Playing and participating in sport is very important to keep fit and healthy.
 Not only does it keep the body healthy, but also keeps your mind sharp and happy due to the release of endorphins.
-Due to the competitive nature of most sports, most people find they push themselves to their limits and this is when injuries can occur.
+Due to the competitive nature of most sports, most people find they push themselves to their limits and this is when Sports Injuries can occur.

-The reason why most sports professionals can push themselves so hard and not get injured is because their technique is so spot on.
-Counter to that, the reason why amateurs become injured so easily is they try to replicate the same shots, times and moves as the professionals but without the precise technique available.
-Training at a slow pace and spending time to perfect a technique before doing it at speed will help to cut down the chances of injuring yourself.
+The reason why most sports professionals can push themselves so hard and not get injured is that their technique is so spot on.
+In contrast, the reason why amateurs become injured so easily is they try to replicate the same shots, times and moves as the professionals but without the precise technique available.
+Training at a slow pace and spending the time to perfect a technique before doing it at speed will help to cut down the chances of injuring yourself.
 Practice makes perfect and some professional coaching can go a long way.

 If you don’t train regularly then you need to be extra careful when taking part in any sport.
 This is because your muscles won’t have the inherent strength needed to reach those long shots or push that extra bit.
 The best training regime should be to strengthen and tone all areas of your body – this will allow for optimum performance and health benefits.

 Misalignments in your spine can mean your nervous system cannot communicate effectively and efficiently to all areas of your body.
 They can also limit your range of motion, reduce the strength in your muscles, affect your weight distribution, affect your co-ordination and affect your overall performance.
 Some of the most successful sports professionals use Chiropractors to help correct these misalignments thus increasing and maintaining their performance.
 See our Sports page for more details.

 Not Warming Up Properly